izancobl/SonarQube-FirstSteps/README.md

 Then, the main page will appear:
 ![MainPage](./img/MainPage.PNG)

+### Create your first project <div id='firstProject'/>

-To start the installation we should follow the next instructions:
+In order to create and analyze our first project we must follow the next steps:

-- Click the Create new project button.
+- Click the `Create new project` button.
 - Give your project a Project key and a Display name and click the Set Up button.
 - Under Provide a token, select Generate a token.
 Give your token a name, click the Generate button, and click Continue.
 - Select your project's main language under Run analysis on your project, and follow the instructions to analyze your project.